jhwinter/design-patterns-java/design-patterns/docs/behavioral_patterns.md

 * **Increased Complexity**: Introducing the Command Pattern can lead to more classes and complexity, especially when there are many different commands.
 * **Overhead**: Each operation becomes an object, which may add memory and performance overhead in systems with large numbers of commands.

+### Quiz

+* The Command pattern encapsulates a request as an object, which allows clients to be parameterized with different requests, delayed execution, or queueing of operations.
+* The Command pattern allows new commands to be introduced without modifying the Invoker or Client classes, adhering to the Open/Closed Principle.
+* The Command interface typically includes an `undo()` method, allowing the system to reverse the operations performed by the execute method.
+* A potential drawback of the Command pattern is the increase in the number of classes, as each command needs its own class.
+This can increase the complexity in systems with many different operations.
+* A command pattern can be used to implement "Macro Commands as well".
+  * Macro commands allow users to perform a series of operations (commands) as one single command.
+This is often seen in applications where multiple actions need to be grouped together and executed as a unit.
+    * A video game where a "macro" can execute a series of character moves or an IDE that performs multiple code refactoring in one action.

 ## Template Method Pattern